maticlampret/backend-developer-task/instructions/README.md

 ### Notes
 * Api uses middleware to auth user and request data validation to ensure the send data is correct for the method that user is calling.
 * All of the logic is located in [FoldersController](/NotesAPI/app/Http/Controllers/FoldersController.php) and [NotesController](/NotesAPI/app/Http/Controllers/NotesController.php).
-* Inside specific methods I check to make sure user can perform the action he is trying to do and also make sure the action is consistent with application logic (for .
+* Inside specific methods I check to make sure user can perform the action he is trying to do and also make sure the action is consistent with application logic.
+* I  tried to write as many comments in code to explain my thinking
 * I tried writing descriptive messages when error handling so frontend can give the user the correct information about what is wrong.

 ### Running the app
 You can start the app by going to root folder and running:  <strong> php run artisan </strong>

+### API documentation
+I tried documenting the API through using postman documenter.
+The published API documentation can be found [here](https://documenter.getpostman.com/view/22477830/UzdzSQAx "API documentatition").
+In the documentation I list some of the possible response for routes but not all, ofcourse there are others that the frontend receives in case there is a problem with the send data or user is not authenticated.
+This is my first time documentating an API in this way since we usually use Swagger at work, so there are probably some mistake in terms of using the postman tool I just wanted to document a litle bit of the API so whoever uses it doesnt have to go in "completly blind".
+If you have any question please contact me at matic.lampret@gmail.com.